Corruption of Haustfyr Chapter 2: Madam's Homestead

 The remaining Stonefoot break and run, their shouts swallowed by the mist.

-You drop the totem with a flick of your hand.
+I dismiss the totem with a flick of your hand.
 Allura is already beside Pip, pressing her palms over the wound.
 Her song is low and steady like a healer’s rhythm.
 The bleeding slows.
 Pip winces but manages a weak grin.
 “He got lucky.”

 Roe shakes her head and grins.
 “You’ll live.”